Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space: Methodology

 From \autoref{taylor}, we can conclude that for any antisymmetric matrix $C$, there exists a corresponding cognitive rotation space $R_{C}$.
 Therefore, we construct the skew symmetric loss $\mathcal{L}_{Sk}$ and impose the constraint that $BA$ is an antisymmetric matrix:

 here, $I$ is the identity matrix, and $\left \| \cdot \right \| _{F}^{2} $ is the Frobenius norm.

-In addition, due to the influence of factors such as the learning rate, $BA << I$ (the parameter size information of $BA$ is provided in the appendix.).
+In addition, due to the influence of factors such as the learning rate, $BA << I$ (as summarized in \autoref{parm} and \autoref{LORAba} of Appendix A.6, the specifications for the $BA$ matrix parameters are detailed there.).
 Thereby, there exists a cognitive rotation space $R_{BA}\approx I+BA$.

 We can establish the following LoRA update paradigm:

 here, we update the above equation given a set of low-rank parameters $ \left \{ A,B \right \} $, where the parameter matrix $W$ of LLM is frozen.

 From \autoref{gengxin}, we can consider the update of the $W$ as a rotation in the cognitive rotation space $R_{BA}$.